MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-get-started.md

 2. In the *Create a deployment pipeline* dialog box, enter a name and description for the pipeline, and select **Create**.

 >[!NOTE]
->If the workspace isn't assigned to your organization's Premium capacity, or to your PPU capacity, you'll get a notification to [assign it to a capacity](../admin/service-admin-premium-manage.md#assign-a-workspace-to-a-capacity).
+>If the workspace isn't assigned to your organization's Premium capacity, or to your PPU workspace, you'll get a notification to [assign it to a capacity](../admin/service-admin-premium-manage.md#assign-a-workspace-to-a-capacity).

 ## Step 2 - Assign a workspace to a deployment pipeline